Homework questions to be emailed to valenciabiologyhw@gmail.com

 Must remain close to pH 7

-Are substances that minimize changes in the concentrations of hydrogen and hydroxide ions in a solution
+Are substances that minimize changes in the concentrations of hydrogen and

 Consist of an acid-base pair that reversibly combines with hydrogen ions